yeoman/generator-webapp/README.md

 This works if the package author has followed the [Bower spec](https://github.com/bower/bower.json-spec).
 If the files are not automatically added to your index.html, check with the package's repo for support and/or file an issue with them to have it updated.

 To manually add dependencies, `bower install depName --save` to get the files, then add a `script` or `style` tag to your `index.html` or an other appropriate place.

-#### Grunt Serve Note

-Note: `grunt server` was previously used for previewing in earlier versions of the project and is being deprecated in favor of `grunt serve`.

 ## Options